The Event Starts:

 Celebrating Pittsburgh’s Refugees

 Listen as community leaders share about the value that refugees and immigrants bring to our city.
-Hear more stories from refugee & immigrant neighbors.
-And learn along with host Siraji Hassan as he shares more about World Refugee Day and who refugees are!
+Hear more stories from refugee & immigrant neighbors, and learn about their journeys and experiences.

 Pittsburgh Loves refugees

 World Refugee Day Pittsburgh is a joint effort of several organizations throughout the city.
 Led by Pittsburgh’s resettlement agencies, Jewish Family and Community Services (JFCS) and Acculturation for Justice, Access, and Peace Outreach (AJAPO), Bethany Christian Services, and Hello Neighbor, the city has been celebrating this event for many years.
 JFCS, AJAPO, Bethany Christian services, and Hello Neighbor are joined by AHN Center for Inclusion Health, ARYSE, Bhutanese Community Association of Pittsburgh (BCAP), Global Wordsmiths, Literacy Pittsburgh, Red Cross of Greater Pennsylvania, Somali Bantu Community Association of Pittsburgh, South Hills Interfaith Movement (SHIM), United Somali Bantu of Greater Pittsburgh, and World Affairs Council in planning, organizing, and putting on the event.

 JFCS serves the Greater Pittsburgh community supporting people through all of life’s changes and challenges.
 In addition to hosting Pittsburgh’s largest refugee resettlement program helping refugees settle in their new homes, services offered help families overcome food insecurity, professionals find new jobs, immigrants become citizens, vulnerable adults live fulfilling lives, seniors stay independent and community members find healing from trauma and bereavement.
 Learn more at jfcspgh.org.